 - Language support through content: Many ELL students receive English language instruction during reader’s workshop, writer’s workshop, science rotation, and/or math.
 ELL teachers create and teach lessons that target content level standards as well as English language objectives during content area instruction.
 ELL teachers work collaboratively with classroom teachers to provide small group support and instruction to ELL learners.

 - Bilingual Educational Assistant Support: Many ELL students receive direct service from an educational assistant during math workshop.
-Our bilingual EAs provide instruction in Hmong, Spanish, Amharic, and Somali.
+Our bilingual EAs provide instruction in Hmong, Spanish, Amharic, Oromo, Tigrinya, Arabic and Karen.
 Students who speak these home languages receive native language support on a rotational schedule during the math block.

 Middle School Language Support